tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 	    context_dict = {'form': form}
 	    return render(request, 'rango/profile_registration.html', context_dict)

 Remember to check that you also have the relevant `import` statements at the top of the `views.py` module.
-You should have them all by now from previous chapters, but nevertheless, it's good to check!
+You should have them all by now from previous chapters, but nevertheless it's good to check!

 {lang="python",linenos=off}
 	from django.contrib.auth.decorators import login_required